-Current Status
+3. Current Status

-There are about 168 cemeteries in Greater London, covering nearly 1300 ha or 1% of the total land area.
-In inner London boroughs, cemetery land often forms a significant proportion of the overall area of open space.
+There are about 168 cemeteries in Greater London, covering nearly 1300ha or 1% of the total land area.
+In inner London boroughs, cemetery land often forms a significant percentage of the overall area of open space, for example Newham 61%, Kensington and Chelsea 49%.

-The distribution of burial grounds in Greater London relates to the changing burial needs of the city over the last two centuries.
+The distribution of cemeteries and churchyards in Greater London relates to the changing burial needs of the city over the last two centuries.
 Churchyards and burial grounds in central London were adequate for burial needs until the early 19th century.
 The 'Magnificent Seven' privately funded cemeteries were then authorised by Parliament to overcome the problems of overcrowded city churchyards.
 Kensal Green Cemetery was opened in 1832.
 The other six are West Norwood, Highgate, Nunhead, Abney Park, Brompton and Tower Hamlets.
 The seven were large and well landscaped.
 Most of these became neglected when burial space was used up, taken over by woodland and subject to vandalism.